My Teenager Wants to Be a Pilot: Now What?

 There are lots of fun benefits to having your PPL.
 This license is very common for hobby flying!
 You can take friends and family members {but can't charge them for flights} up in an airplane and enjoy flying around.
 You can even fly internationally, but you can't fly through clouds {you'll need an instrument rating for that}, which is why you'll often hear of flights getting cancelled quite often due to weather.
 You need a third class medical to obtain your PPL and while there is no set amount of hours you need to fly to receive your PPL, you will need to pass an FAA checkride before you receive your license.
 You'll also need to complete private pilot ground school.

 If your child wants to continue on to pursue a commercial pilot license, there are a few ways to do that.
 Getting hired on at the airlines doesn't have a degree requirement.
 It does have a flight hour and certificate requirement.
 Depending on the program a student is enrolled in, the hours required vary.
 If a student has a military background, the minimum flight hours to be hired is 750.
 If they have an R-ATP background {through a 4 year university program}, the minimum flight hours is 1000.
 The minimum age for the R-ATP is 21.
 If they are going for an ATP {non college standard program}, the minimum age is 23 with 1500 flight hours.
+A pilot, without college, can still get a R-ATP rating at 21 with 1500 flight hours.
 I could write a whole post on the differences of the programs and requirements, but since this is a basic overview of how to get started, I'll save that for another day.

 Don't train beyond a PPL if your student is considering going to an R-ATP school.
 R-ATP schools {like UND, Purdue, Embry Riddle} will not allow any certifications or licenses beyond a PPL to transfer and will have to be redone in order to receive the R-ATP from their school.
 This is an FAA rule, not a college policy.